 GroenLinks (GL) is a minor, but growing, left-wing green party in the Netherlands.
 Founded in 1989, the party was the result of a merger of four minor left-wing parties, hoping to unite and be a stronger force within the country.
-Since its formation, GroenLinks has never received more than 11 seats in the House of Representatives, and its best result was only 7.3% of the vote.
-Their lack of success and the inability of the left-wing parties to work together mean that the party has always been in the opposition.
-That trend is likely to continue after this year’s election, even though GroenLinks is expected to do very well.
+Since its formation, their lack of success and the inability of the left-wing parties to work together mean that the party has always been in the opposition.
+That trend has continued following the 2017 election, despite it being the best result in the history of the party.

 Recent Electoral History and Political Power

 GL is the 7th strongest party in the Netherlands following the 2017 elections.
 Details on their control in specific areas are below.

 Prime Minister: GroenLinks has always been in the opposition, so they have never had a Prime Minister.

 House of Representatives: In 2017 the party received 9.1% of the vote and 14 out of the 150 seats in the House of Representatives, their best result ever.
 GL finished in 5th place, three positions better than the previous election, and they gained 6.8% of the vote and 10 seats.
 The election saw GroenLinks rise out of its minor party status and back into a mid-major one, finishing as the strongest among the left-wing parties.

 Senate: GL won 4 out of the 75 seats in the Senate in the 2015 Senate Election, finishing in 7th place and losing one seat.
 This, again, was a disappointing result for the party, as they failed to gain from the drop in popularity of the Labour Party.
 Members of the Senate are selected by the states.